👤

 NICAP

-• Analysis of spaceflight effects on human physiology
+• Early anticipation of electric propulsion and ion rockets, plus analysis of spaceflight effects on human physiology

-• Contributed to German rocket development during World War II, including work on advanced missile systems
+• Mentor of Wernher von Braun; contributed to German rocket development during World War II

-• Post-war consulting roles on rocket programs in Switzerland and Italy
+• Post-war consulting on rocket programs in Switzerland and Italy, retired in Feucht (Germany)

 Connections